plone/documentation/about/contributing.rst

 This is the recommended method of editing the documentation for advanced users.

-If you are already a member of the Plone organisation on GitHub, create a branch in the `documentation repository <gttps://github.com/plone/documentation>`_.
+If you are already a member of the Plone organization on GitHub, create a branch in the `documentation repository <gttps://github.com/plone/documentation>`_.

 If you are not a member you can also create a `fork <https://help.github.com/articles/fork-a-repo>`_ of the documentation repository into your own repository.